Α-Ethyltryptamine: Pharmacokinetics

 The absorption of αET appears to be rapid.
 It has a relatively large volume of distribution.
 The drug undergoes hydroxylation to form the major metabolite 6-hydroxy-αET (3-(2-aminobutyl)-6-hydroxyindole).
 This metabolite is inactive. αET is eliminated primarily in urine and a majority of a dose is excreted in urine within 12 to 24 hours.
 Its elimination half-life is approximately 8 hours.

 Chemistry

 αET, also known as α-ethyltryptamine or as 3-(2-aminobutyl)indole, is a substituted tryptamine and α-alkyltryptamine derivative.

 Synthesis

 The chemical synthesis of αET has been described.
-It can be synthesised in a two-step synthesis with commercial chemicals via the Henry reaction aka Nitroadol condensation reaction between indole-3-carboxaldehyde and nitropropane under amine salt or ionic liquid catalysis which produces 3-(2-nitrobut-1-enyl)-1H-indole, 3-(2-nitrobut-1-enyl)-1H-indole can subsequently be reduced via a reducing like lithium aluminum hydride. to form α-ethyltryptamine.
+It can be synthesized in a two-step synthesis with commercial chemicals via the Henry reaction between indole-3-carboxaldehyde and nitropropane under amine salt or ionic liquid catalysis which produces 3-(2-nitrobut-1-enyl)-1H-indole, which can subsequently be reduced via a reducing such as lithium aluminum hydride to form α-ethyltryptamine.

 Analogues

-Analogues of αET include α-methyltryptamine (αMT) and other substituted α-alkylated tryptamines like 4-HO-αET, 5-MeO-αET, 5-chloro-αMT (PAL-542), and 5-fluoro-αET (PAL-545).
+Analogues of αET include α-methyltryptamine (αMT), α-propyltryptamine (αPT), and other substituted α-alkylated tryptamines like 4-HO-αET, 5-MeO-αET, 5-chloro-αMT (PAL-542), and 5-fluoro-αET (PAL-545).